Astroua/TurbuStat/docs/tutorials/applying_apodizing_functions.rst

     ...                                 pspec4.slope,
     ...                                 pspec5.slope))

-    Original: -2.99
+    Original: -3.00
-    Hanning: -3.01
+    Hanning: -2.95
-    CosineBell: -3.01
+    CosineBell: -2.95
-    SplitCosineBell: -3.01
+    SplitCosineBell: -3.00
-    Tukey: -3.00
+    Tukey: -3.01

-All of the slopes, fit without the large scale frequencies, yields the correct slope.
+All of the power spectra with an apodizing kernel applied, fit without the large scale frequencies, yield the correct slope.

 .. warning:: The range of frequencies affected by the apodizing kernel depends on the properties of the kernel used.
 The shape of the kernels are controlled by the :math:`\alpha` and/or :math:`\beta` parameters (see above).
 Narrower shapes will tend to have a larger effect on the power-spectrum.
 It is prudent to check the effect of the apodizing kernel by comparing different choices for the shape!